WorldWindEarth/WorldWindEarth.github.io/README.md

 - **Caution:** Working web applications that use the built-in _Blue Marble_ and _Landsat_ imagery from https://worldwind25.arc.nasa.gov/wms will no longer have access to these base map layers.
 Layers from other source should still work (e.g., Bing, USGS National Map, etc.)

 ### Alternatives to files.worldwind.arc.nasa.gov
+If the _files.worldwind.arc.nasa.gov_ service is offline, an alternative source for the 'worldwind.js' library is required.

 #### Use the WorldWindJS library
+The WorldWindJS library is designed as a drop in replacement for `worldwind.js` (and `worldwind.min.js`).
+Here are two implementations for using WorldWindJS.

 **For npm based applications:** change the `@nasaworldwind/worldwind` dependency to `worldwindjs`.
 For example:

 _Original package.json_